-Some people with chronic lung disease take steroid pills on a regular basis.
+Some people with chronic lung disease take steroid pills when sick or on a regular basis.
 Steroid pills (such as prednisone or methylprednisolone) are strong medicines that decrease swollen airways.
 They also have the potential to interfere with the way the body uses specific nutrients, including calcium, potassium, sodium, protein and vitamins C and D.